Movie Review: “Why Him?”

 The Pros & Cons

 Pro: Cranston & Franco (+10pts)

 I thought Cranston and Franco had great chemistry together.
-They had complimenting comedy styles that worked so well.
-I think this movie would have been very different without either of these two characters.
-They are very different characters but as actors they are pretty similar.
+They had complementing comedic styles that worked really well together.
+Bryan Cranston played a serious man who has found himself in a ridiculous situation, while James Franco played a ridiculous man who was trying to be taken seriously.
+I think this movie would have been very different without either of these two actors.
+They are very different characters but, as actors, they are pretty similar.
 Both are proven dramatic, and comedic actors.
-I think that it is that element that allows this pairing to work so well.
-The characters (as ridiculous as they are) seem believable because of the acting performances, and they are so much fun to watch because of their comedic timing and sensibility.
-More than anything else, Bryan Cranston and James Franco make this movie worth watching.
+I think this is what allows the pairing to work so well together.
+The characters (as ridiculous as they are) seem believable because of the acting, and they are so much fun to watch because of the actors’ comedic timing and sensibility.
+More than anything else, Bryan Cranston and James Franco make this movie an entertaining one to watch.

 This movie’s main issue was the story.
 Right from the first couple scenes, I knew how the plot would go for the entire rest of the movie.
-I know that this is a comedy and that the focus of the movie is not on plot but, come on, a little surprise would have been nice.
+I know that this is a comedy and that the focus of the movie is not necessarily supposed to be on making a strong plot but, come on, a little unpredictability goes a long way.
 After addressing the predictability of the plot, there were comedic moments that were extremely predictable as well.
-Things that were set up, that left me knowing how they would be brought in later on for comedy.
-Aside from the predictability, the plot in general was a little weak.
+There were things that were set up, where I knew exactly how they would be brought in later on for comedic purposes.
+Aside from the predictability, the plot (in general) was a little weak.
 I did not feel that invested in whether or not Laird got Ned’s approval, and I did not care when the final “opinion” was made.

 Pro: Comedic Pacing (+6pts)